peterparker303e24/FreelanceSociety/Documentation/Tutorials/DoubleHashTask/DoubleHashTask.md

 The "Key Reveal" determines whether the task manager must reveal the Hash Key to withdraw their funds in the event that no user completes the task before the deadline.
 When this value is true, it incentivizes the manager that created the task to reveal the solution to the task which can build trust with other users that the manager creates reasonable tasks.
 Keep this toggle as "ON".

-The "Second Response Window" is the unique timespan, in seconds, that a worker has to submit their second response to confirm the task completion.
+The "Second Response Window" is the unique timespan, in seconds, that a worker is given to submit their second response to confirm the task completion.
 The purpose for the two responses in the double hash task is to allow for a dedicated time window for a worker to submit the First Hash of the secret bytes, so other users cannot frontrun transactions when the new information is revealed.
-Only the worker that solved the task knows the secret Hash Key, and so they are the only worker that can confirm the task in the second response time window.
+Only the worker that solved the task knows the secret Hash Key, and only the worker can confirm the task in the second response time window.
 Any users that frontrun the transaction of the First Hash do not know the Hash Key, and so cannot confirm the task during their dedicated time window.
 In the "Second Response Window" input:

 ###
-    180
+    600

 The "Second Response Delay" is the minimum time, in seconds, that the start of the second response window may begin from the blockchain timestamp when the user submitted their first response.
 This delay is useful to allow a greater confirmation time for their first response transaction on the blockchain.
 In the "Second Response Delay" input:

 ###
-    20
+    0

 The "Reward" is the amount of cryptocurrency, in Wei, that is sent to the worker that completes the task.
 The manager inputs an initial reward to incentivize workers to complete the task.
 Other users can add funds to the task, even repeatedly.
 The reward to the worker is the sum of all users funding amounts.
 In the "Reward" input: